Program Requirements and Opportunities

 In completing the senior capstone, students should:

-• formulate a theoretically informed and well-designed and innovative research project
+- formulate a theoretically informed and well-designed research project

-• apply their German?? language skills to research, evaluate, and integrate primary and secondary materials into their project
+- apply their German?? language skills to research, evaluate, and analyze cultural materials

-• hone analytical and expository writing skills through all stages of composing the capstone project
+- hone analytical and expository writing skills through all stages of the project

 Assessment of Senior Thesis